mackrus/gmail-cleaner/README.md

 ## Remove Token

-After a while, your Oauth token may expoire.
+After a while, your Oauth token may expire.
 If it expires you may remove it with:

 ```bash
 gmail-clean --remove-token